-(b) All records pertaining to the youth offender belong to OYA.
-The foster parent must make all records available to OYA upon request.
+(b) All records belong to the OYA and the youth offender.
 The foster parent must immediately provide all records to the youth offender's JPPO or designee when the youth offender leaves the foster home.

-Any records request by foster parents after the records have been returned to OYA will be handled in accordance with OAR chapter 416, division 105.
+(A) Any records request by foster parents after the records have been returned to OYA will be released according OAR chapter 416, division 105.

-(7) Youth offender reformation and supervision:
+(7) Youth offender reformation/supervision:

 (a) Foster parents must provide structure, accountability, and supervision designed to promote the physical, social, intellectual, spiritual, and emotional development of youth offenders, while providing for community protection.

-(b) In accordance with a youth offender's case plan, foster parents must:
+In accordance with a youth offender's case plan, foster parents must:

-(A) Treat each youth offender with respect and dignity;
+(b) Treat each youth offender with respect and dignity.

-(B) Help the youth offender develop skills and perform tasks that promote independence and self-sufficiency; and
+(c) Help the youth offender develop skills and perform tasks that promote independence and self-sufficiency.

-(C) Ask youth offenders to assume household chores appropriate to the youth offender's age and ability, and commensurate with those expected of the foster parent's own children.
+(d) Ask youth offenders to assume household chores appropriate to the youth offender's age and ability, and commensurate with those expected of the foster parent's own children.